ottdog/SDE/Community/NEW_CONTRIBUTOR.md

 ## Reporting Bugs

-Our issue tracker is located right here in GitHub.
+Our issue tracker is located right here on GitHub.
 To make sure your bug reports are as useful to us as possible, please follow the guidelines below.

 - Include a detailed description of the issue
 - Include what context the issue is occuring in (include replication steps if possible)
-- Include any error messages you recieved
+- Include any error messages you received
 - Tag the bug appropriately

 ## Suggesting Features

 Using the issue tracker, describe your feature and how you think it fits the project.
-Please include as much detail as possible, including implementaiton suggestions if you have any.
+Please include as much detail as possible, including implementation suggestions if you have any.